 🧑🍳 Top tips

-- Use a thermometer.
-Make sure you use an oil thermometer and keep the temperature between 350-375 degrees F.
+- Use a thermometer: Use an oil thermometer and keep the temperature between 350-375 degrees F.

-- Use a churrera.
-If you want classic-looking churros mexicanos, splurge on a churrera for deeper ridges.
-It won't affect the flavor, but it creates crispier edges.
+- Use a churrera: For classic-looking churros mexicanos, splurge on a churrera to create deeper ridges.
+It won’t affect the flavor, but it creates crispier edges.

 💬 FAQ

 Churros are not typically gluten-free since they are made with all-purpose flour.
-See our variations section for tips on making churros gluten-free.
+You can try using a 1:1 gluten-free flour blend.

-If you don't have a churrera or piping bag, you can use a large plastic bag with the corner cut off.
-That way, you'll still get an even churro (just without the ridges).
+If you don’t have a churrera or piping bag, you can use a large plastic bag with the corner cut off.
+This way, you’ll still achieve an even churro (just without the ridges).

 Equipment